 It is unlikely you will get a funeral grant from the social fund as a close relative or close friend of the deceased, if any of these situations apply to you:

-You may get help in other ways if you do not qualify for a Funeral Payment to help cover the cost of a funeral.
+You may get help with funeral costs in other ways even if you do not qualify for a Funeral Payment (e.g. help to cover the cost of a funeral).
 You may be able to use money from the bank account of the person who died, for example.

 You should use the DWP Funeral Payment SF200 Form.
 You can also apply by telephone.
 There is a claims time limit and you must claim within three months of the funeral.
 Different procedures apply if you live in Northern Ireland.